When I refer to a “probate case”, I’m talking about any situation where someone has died and now someone else has contacted me as a lawyer.

 3. AM I BEING ASKED TO REPRESENT THE FIDUCIARY, OR SOMEONE AFFECTED BY WHAT THE FIDUCIARY DOES (OR DOESN’T DO)?

 IS THERE A WILL?
 Sometimes it’s not so simple.
 Maybe we only have a copy?
 Maybe the Will is questionable?
-Maybe the Will was revoked?
+Maybe there was a later Will?
 Maybe we can’t locate the Will?
 There are MANY possible Will scenarios.
-Whatever the story is, I want to know any issues about a possible Will.
+Whatever the story is, I want to know pertinent details about any possible Will.
 Sometimes the answer is a clear “there’s no Will”.
-So be it, and we know we are doing an Administration under the laws of intestacy.
-But at least we have square one covered.
+So be it, and we now know we are doing an Administration under the laws of intestacy.
+The game plan can proceed from there.

-IS THE SITUATION FRIENDLY OR UNFRIENDLY?
+IS THE SITUATION FRIENDLY OR UNFRIENDLY? and related question: What is the nature of the assets?
 Contrary to what many people think, very often these situations are friendly.
 That being said, even friendly situations require identifying and locating all the people whose written consent may be required.
 This is true whether there is a Will or not.
-Anyone who has a possible legal interest must be accounted for in the Court filings, or a fiduciary cannot be appointed.
-So, in a friendly situation we would have the interested (friendly) parties sign the right papers (usually a “Waiver & Consent”) for whatever is going on.
+Anyone who has a possible legal interest must be accounted for in the Court filings, or an Estate representative cannot be appointed.
+This person is generally referred to as a “fiduciary”, with the official title of “Executor” (in a Will situation) or “Administrator” in a no-Will situation).
+In a friendly situation we would have the legally interested (friendly) parties sign the right papers (usually a “Waiver & Consent”) for whatever is going on.
 If some interested party is unfriendly, I want to know what the problem is.
 We can proceed even if there is unfriendliness, but we will have to put those folks on notice (usually with a Citation), knowing they may show up in Court and have something to say.
-So be it, we can prepare accordingly…
+So be it, we can prepare accordingly.

 Anyway – that’s how I approach every new case.
 Three main issues, once we talk about all three I’ll have a good idea of what the options and scenarios are.